What would you do

 - to withdraw support from the war-making machinery in a way that the government will find hard to ignore

 - to redirect tax money to more productive ventures that meet human needs and promote a more responsible and sustainable relationship with the earth

 - to encourage others to resist

 - to make one’s life more consistent with one’s beliefs.

 There are a number of legal precedents that tax resisters have cited to justify their resistance.
 Notable examples are from the Nuremberg Principles, the United Nations Charter and the United States Constitution.
 To date, however, no federal courts have accepted these precedents for war tax resistance.

 The War Resisters League works with war tax resisters and works with NWTRCC, the National War Tax Resistance Coordinating Committee, and other war tax resistance groups.

-WRL produces the annual "federal budget "Pie Chart" flyer, Where Your Income Tax Money Really Goes, the comprehensive book War Tax Resistance: A Guide to Withholding Your Support from the Military and other resources.
+WRL produces the annual "federal budget "Pie Chart" flyer, Where Your Income Tax Money Really Goes, the comprehensive book War Tax Resistance: A Guide to Withholding Your Support from the Military and other resources (including the 2023 Update to the Guide to Withholding Your Support from the Military).
 All are available on our online store, along with NWTRCC's important DVD, Death & Taxes.